-Here you find the list of our MA and Doctoral Students with their MA theses and PhD dissertation projects, along with information about application to the MA program.
+Here you will find the list of our MA and Doctoral Students with their MA theses and PhD dissertation projects, along with information about application to the MA program.

 Whether you are a current or prospective student, one of our alumni, or an interested visitor, we invite you to visit our website.
 We appreciate your curiosity and interest.
 And if you are into social networking, you are wellcome to join us at Facebook.